 Digital initiatives in higher education

 Earlier this year, Teachmint partnered with the administration in Punjab to provide our teaching platform to over 500 government schools in the region and enable them to run their classrooms efficiently.
-With Teachmint for Institute, the schools will be able to digitize their operations and ensure students have continuous access to teachers and digital content through Teachmint’s proprietary platform.
+With Teachmint, the schools will be able to digitize their operations and ensure students have continuous access to teachers and digital content through Teachmint’s proprietary platform.
 Let us take a look at some of the other initiatives.

 SWAYAM is a technical MOOC platform developed in India that aims to provide high-quality education to everyone, anytime, and anywhere via the internet.
 MOOCs are online courses that give interactive learning content to numerous people at the same time.
 They permit the best quality education to be shared with everyone, bringing about parity in terms of educational quality.